 The PKI framework ensures data end to end security across all communication channels, enforcing the same standards

-The Reserve, Pay, and Settle approach optimizes offline payments by leveraging existing rails for online settlement rather than relying on separate reconciliation layers.
-The modularity of this unique approach of offline payments combines the interoperability of EMVCo card payments with the programmable flexibility of Ethereum smart contracts, delivering a comprehensive framework for secure offline transactions.
+The Reserve, Pay, and Settle approach augments any payment network by leveraging online settlement of Digital IOUs rather than relying on adjunct reconciliation of offline payments.
+The modularity of this unique approach combines the issuing and acquiring separation found in EMVCo card payments with the programmable flexibility of Ethereum smart contracts, delivering a comprehensive framework for secure, interoperable and resilient payments.

 The Reserve, Pay, and Settle approach optimizes offline payments by leveraging existing rails rather than relying on separate reconciliation layers: